telmperez/hue-controller/readme.md

 You can sign up for a Philips API developer account if you want their web based documentation.
 Or you can head on over to their github repo https://github.com/PhilipsHue/PhilipsHueSDK-Java-MultiPlatform-Android for some examples.

+To get started simply fill in all the required configuration variables in conf/application.conf and start your embedded web container.
 There's not a lot to the project and it should be really easy to jump in and add your own changes.

+Tests are coming soon!?

 ## Dependencies
 - Scala
 - Java